mapaction/mapactionpy_controller/README.md

 ```
 The `jsonpickle` module is particularly well suited for this.

+ [] Implenment json schema validation for the various json files.

  [] CrashMoveFolder class should check for the existance of all of the subdirectories in the constructor.

  [] Replace debug print statements with output to a logging libaray - to ensure that standard output is not corrupted with error/debug messages.